Tiffany Jenkins

+Tiffany Jenkins is a British sociologist, cultural commentator and writer, and culture editor for the journal Sociology Compass.

+Career

-Tiffany Jenkins is a British sociologist, cultural commentator and writer, and is culture editor for the journal Sociology Compass.
-She is the author of Contesting Human Remains in Museum Collections (2011), which looks at the influences at play on the controversy over human remains in museum collections; and of Keeping Their Marbles (2016), which examines the controversies surrounding the Elgin Marbles, and the wider debate on the repatriation of cultural heritage.
+She is the author of Contesting Human Remains in Museum Collections (2011), which looks at the influences at play on the controversy over human remains in museum collections; and of Keeping Their Marbles (2016), which examines the controversies surrounding the Parthenon Marbles, and the wider debate on the repatriation of cultural heritage.
+However, Jenkins' arguments have been described by experts in the field as "clumsy and shallow, and on occasion misleading" in addition to contributing to "the normalization of extremist discourse" in museology.
+In spite of this, Jenkins has continued to argue that western museums should not return said treasures.

 She is editor of a multi-authored book of essays, Political Culture, Soft Interventions and Nation Building (2015), which examines the act of cultural intervention in countries that have been devastated by conflict.

 She is a regular contributor to the broadsheet press on the arts and cultural issues, including a column for The Scotsman newspaper.

-Jenkins has been a visiting fellow at the London School of Economics, and arts and society director of the Institute of Ideas.
+Jenkins is an Honorary Fellow in the Department of Art History at the University of Edinburgh.
+She was previously a visiting fellow at the London School of Economics, and arts and society director of the Institute of Ideas.

+In March 2025, she was appointed a trustee of the British Museum.